Charlotte and Dick Green: Santa Fe

 Charles Bent brought Charlotte and Dick Green with him to Santa Fe when he became governor of the New Mexico Territory.
 In 1846, Bent established a second residence at the Santa Fe Plaza in the Palace of the Governors (the oldest public building in the U.S.) Dick served as his man-servant.

 This church, during the revolt of 1847, was turned into a fortification, and held by Mexicans and Puebloans while being stormed during the Taos Revolt by the United States troops, who marched from Santa Fe to Taos when the news of the murder of Governor Charles Bent reached the Capital.

 When Bent was assassinated at his house in Taos in 1847, Green volunteered to assist the troops led by Ceran St. Vrain in tracking down the culprits.
 St. Vrain assigned Green as a teamster on one of the quartermaster wagons and equipped him with necessary supplies and a musket.
 Green prevented the wagon from being overtaken and killed an enemy rider.
 St. Vrain's troops reported Green's bravery.
 He was given a horse and rode at the front with the full-fledged soldiers, leading the Santa Fe volunteers.
 He was an unofficial member of the group and was not on the muster rolls.
 At the Taos Revolt, enemies took refuge in the fortified church at the Taos Pueblo.
 After creating a hole to send a rudimentary grenade into the church, several men were killed and the air filled with smoke.
 Some of the soldiers hesitated to enter, but Green issued a yell and ran into the church shooting.
 Others followed him.
 Green was hit in the chest and lost a lot of blood after the shot was removed from his back.
 He was taken back to Bent's Fort.
-For his heroism, William Bent set the Greens free in 1848.
+For his actions, William Bent set the Greens free in 1848.